 It can be tricky.
 More than ten days off in a row unfortunately causes you to lose a large percentage of your recent gains.
 For that reason, if you are entering the off-season after being injured or haven’t played in a while for other reasons, I suggest that you continue with a normal training schedule.
 Similarly, if you just started pitching and are finally starting to get the hang of the motion, now isn’t the best time to be stopping.

 Last year, I had a wonderful young student who had taken a long break from pitching lessons.
 When she chose to come back to lessons, however, she was very determined and had gained about 13 miles per hour in a very short period of time.

 And she is still gaining speed.

-So for this lovely young lady, I wouldn’t recommend taking a break just yet.
-She is on a roll and the break will probably stall her progress at this point.
+So for this lovely young lady, I didn’t recommend taking a break at the time, because it could have really stalled her amazing momentum.
+She was on a roll and the break might have hurt that progress.